Faculty and Staff

 The present work of Dr. Pierre Jutras includes: Carboniferous palaeoenvironments in eastern Canada and Scotland; evolution of the Carboniferous Windsor Sea margins; climatic signatures in ancient regoliths and soils; the petrology of siderite bands above Pennsylvanian coal seams in Nova Scotia.

-Dr. Min-Jung Kwak is an Assistant Professor in the Department of Geography and Environmental Studies.
+Dr. Min-Jung Kwak is an Associate Professor in the Department of Geography and Environmental Studies.
 Her research interests are located at the intersection of economic, urban and social geography, with a regional focus on Canada and the Asia-Pacific Region.
 Four substantive areas of her research are: Globalization and transnational migration; International education industry; Immigrant entrepreneurship; and Immigrant health care services.
 She has investigated the social implications and local impacts of global economic processes paying particular attention to the everyday lives of (im)migrants.
 This also includes an interest in public policy making around migration and settlement issues.